 Particles

 These settings affect the calculation and display of particles created with the particle simulation system introduced in Cinema 4D 2024.4.
-Particle systems that use legacy Emitters or components of the XPresso-based Thinking Particles system are not affected by these settings.
+Particle systems that use legacy emitters or components of the XPresso-based Thinking Particles system are not affected by these settings.

 2025